sammigachuhi/my_django/docs/09-creating-models.md

 ## Create the views

 We want to create the views that will be used in designing our multiple page app.
 We want our `australia` app to have two web pages.
-One is for showing the total questionnaires that have been filled while the second will go into detail at what has been filled in each questionnaire.
+One is for showing the total questionnaires that have been filled while the second will go into detail at what has been filled into each questionnaire.

 Let's start with the first web page that provides a general overview of the responses.
-We shall name this webpage `questonnaires`.
+We shall name this webpage `questionnaires`.

 You will first import the `Questionnaire` model at the top of your `australia/views.py`